Last Updated on 5 June 2026

 - Hypostyle Hall: the only excavated structure from the once-enormous Esna Temple is its courtyard, supported by 24 massive columns, each topped with uniquely decorated capitals and covered in detailed hieroglyphic inscriptions

-- Ceiling detail: look UP in the Hypostyle Hall to see the richly restored astronomical scenes, hieroglyphs, and vibrant colours that make this temple so unique!
+- Esna Zodiac: look UP in the Hypostyle Hall to see the richly restored astronomical scenes in vibrant colours that make this temple so unique, including zodiac constellations, planets, and celestial deities

 Planning your visit to Luxor